New mental health and gambling support kits coming to P.E.I. libraries | CBC News

 The mental-health kit project received $5,000 in funding from the government's wellness grant program.

-The gambling support kits were a project undertaken by the Department of Health gambling specialists with a budget of approximately $1,000.
+The gambling support kits were put together by Department of Health gambling specialists with a budget of about $1,000.

 "The prevalence of problem gambling in P.E.I. is two per cent of the adult population.
-However, we know that gambling doesn't just affect the gambler — it can affect their entire family," said Lalana Paul, community relations specialist with the Department of Health and Wellness, in a news release.
+However, we know that gambling doesn't just affect the gambler — it can affect their entire family," said Lalana Paul, community relations specialist with the Department of Health and Wellness, in the release.

-The gambling kits contain booklets to stay on track, self-help books, a gambling screening notepad and handouts about community addictions services.
+The gambling kits contain booklets self-help books, a gambling screening notepad and handouts about community addictions services.

 "These new support kits will provide resources to help a person overcome a gambling addiction, as well as information for their families and loved ones," Paul said.